upvalue/love-repl/README.md

 ##### repl.dark_factor = 0.6

-The amount by which the screenshot will be darkened, lower is darker.
+The amount by which the background will be darkened, lower is darker.
 Should be between 0 and 1.

 ##### repl.background : Drawable